Awoyalejohn/life_hax/README.md

 - __Solved bugs__

-  - Some of the website links on github pages didn’t work at first because there were spaces and uppercase text in the link text.
+  - Some of the website links on github pages didn’t work at first because there were spaces and uppercase text file name and folders.
 I fixed it by adding a hyphen and changing everything to lowercase.
+  - The footer would not stay at the bottom of my website.
+I fixed this by adding a min height and increasing  to min-height: 70% on the pages that the footer was having problems staying at the bottom.

 ### Validator Testing
 - __HTML__